Senate passes railroad legislation to prevent a strike

 The sick leave effort was meant to ease concerns from labor unions and some lawmakers, despite Biden's request not to alter the carefully negotiated underlying deal.

 Advocates have been asking for a paid sick leave policy to be put in the contract for months.
-The deal negotiated by the Biden administration did not include this, causing some unions to reject it — creating the threat of a rail worker strike as soon as December 9.
+The deal negotiated by the Biden administration only included one paid personal day, causing some unions to reject it — creating the threat of a rail worker strike as soon as December 9.

 Some senators like GOP Sens.
 Marco Rubio, Josh Hawley and Ted Cruz have come out strongly against any measure that doesn't include more paid sick days for workers.